Skip to main content

 • story

-• “The game's story is nothing too special; in the game, you play as Slime San as you attempt to escape from a giant snake monster to return to your loving family.”
+• “The game's story is nothing too special; you play as Slime-san trying to escape a giant snake monster to return to your family.”

 • humor